Yesterday we happened to have on our local news coming out of one of the TV stations in Seattle here a little five-minute segment on oyster larvae.

 I just wanted to discuss that, but some housekeeping issues here.

-Uh I won't be able to uh s throw these things on to our site anymore, the Wujos.
+I won't be able to throw these things onto our site anymore, the Wujos.

 I just can't afford the bandwidth.

-So what I'm gonna do is to put them on um payloads, we'll keep that operational for a while and probably uh shut down our account with that sometime this year as we go forward and work out other mechanisms with our new projects uh that I've got going.
+We'll keep that operational for a while and probably shut down our account with that sometime this year as we go forward and work out other mechanisms with our new projects that I've got going.

-Uh but so you'll probably have to look for these wujos on the um YouTube or that sort of thing as I do them.
+But so you'll probably have to look for these wujos on the YouTube or that sort of thing as I do them.

 Today's July 10th.

-Bear in mind we have a three-day plus or minus error rate here, so it may be that we'll go out to the thirteenth before the shock language fully matures uh around the Fukushima Daiichi power plant number four.
+So it may be that we'll go out to the 13th before the shock language fully matures around the Fukushima Daiichi power plant number four.

-Until the thirteenth, I'm not willing to say that we've I mean I won't feel sanguine about saying because it's gonna it's gonna happen, it's pending, it's they're not doing anything about it, it's crashing.
+Until the 13th, I'm not willing to say that we've, I mean, I won't feel sanguine about saying whew, because it's going to happen.

 Again, something else we have to react to.